 Is becoming a radiology technologist worth it?

 Becoming a radiologic technologist could be worth it if you want a relatively quick way to enter the healthcare field.
-As a radiologic technologist, you can find opportunities for advancement and specialization and earn over $60,000 per year, according to 2021 data from the Bureau of Labor Statistics (BLS).
+As a radiologic technologist, you can find opportunities for advancement and specialization and earn over $70,000 per year, according to current BLS.

 Are radiology technologists in demand?

-The BLS projects a 6% job growth for radiology technologists between 2021-2031.
-This equals 14,100 new jobs projected during that time period, which does not include the job openings from current radiology technologists leaving their positions.
+Yes.
+The BLS projects a 6% annual job growth for radiology technologists between 2022-2032.
+This equals 15,400 new jobs projected during that time period.